-To help you stay organized throughout the year, I’ll have a 2020 Planner and Scheduler coming soon!
-You can check out HERE.
+To help you stay organized throughout the year, I have my 2020 Planner and Scheduler you can check out HERE.
 Follow along with me each month as I fill it out with what I intend to teach weekly in singing time!

 You can also check out my most recent monthly singing time schedule posts HERE that have detailed lesson plans for each week during the month.